 Setting Up Shop in Europe?

-Ed Surman, Director at Mushroom, interviewed Marcus Broix of Trade with Europe for his podcast, Business With The Fun Guys.
-The podcast interview is available here to listen to, however we’ve taken the main points of Broix’s teachings and illustrate them here:
+Ed Surman, Director at Mushroombiz, interviewed Marcus Broix of Trade with Europe for his podcast, Business With The Fun Guys.
+The podcast interview is available on our website to listen to, however we’ve taken the main points of Broix’s teachings and illustrate them here:

 Trade with Europe ultimately helps companies trade in the EU.
 They’ve been helping businesses for two decades but after Britain’s vote to leave EU, Broix realised many UK companies would need support and solutions to trading in the EU in the future and therefore changed their business model in 2017.